pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Fitted athletic shorts:

-• 7-9 inch inseam recommended
+• 7-9 inch inseam works well

 • Compression liner or fitted style